-Cabot interacted with the couple and hundreds of others in Greece as she evaluated how rights and entitlements changed under austerity and how people respond to these changes.
-She closely followed about 30 individuals to gather insight into the effectiveness of the citizens’ groups meant to assist others during the ongoing financial crisis.
+Cabot interacted with the couple and hundreds of others in Greece as she evaluated how rights and entitlements changed under austerity and how people respond to such changes.
+She closely followed about 30 individuals to gather insights into the effectiveness of the citizens’ groups meant to assist others during the ongoing financial crisis.

 Her career is generating recognition.
 She was awarded one of the 2021 Chancellor's Distinguished Research Awards.
 In choosing her as a Junior Scholar, Chancellor Patrick Gallagher noted that her peers consider her “one of the most active and important young voices in anthropology today.”
 She also received international distinction this spring by being selected to deliver the University of Oxford’s prestigious annual Elizabeth Colson Lecture.

 Cabot says part of the credit for her career trajectory goes, at least indirectly, to her grandmothers.
 She says they instilled in her a curiosity of what it means to be human and an intellectual.
 As a self-proclaimed “total nerd,” Cabot took that curiosity to the University of Chicago, where she studied religion and the humanities before earning a PhD in cultural anthropology from the University of California.